greltel/abap-dynamic-assignment/README.md

 > `aspect pfcg_auth ( ZDA_VAR, ZDA_PROG, ACTVT = '03' )`, and RAP reads the instance before every
 > update or delete.
 Without `03` the user sees "record not found" while holding change authorization.

-> **The DCL protects the Fiori application, not `get_variant`.** The class reads the table directly,
+> **The DCL protects the Fiori application, not the programmatic API.** `get_variant` reads the table
-> so a background job is never filtered by the authorizations of a user.
+> directly, so a background job is never filtered by the authorizations of a user.
 That is intentional —
-> a scheduled job must not depend on who happens to be logged on.
+> a scheduled job must not depend on who happens to be logged on. `set_variant` and `delete_variant`
+> write for the same reason, without an authority check.
+Know that before you expose them.

 ## Usage